johnmarkschofield/mezzanine-heroku-best-practices/README.md

 2) Create a database with psql -c "create database BLAH;" BLAH should be the name of your database, which should be the name of the directory we're in.

+Pushing To Heroku
+1) ./mhbp_goheroku.bash
+2) If you get an error about your key not being authorized, fix it with: heroku keys:add ~/.ssh/id_rsa.pub
+(This may not be the path to your SSH public key; adjust to fit.)

 THANKS TO